win7user10/Laraue.Apps.Docs/src/Laraue.Apps.Docs.ApiHost/docs/projects/telegram-net.md

 }
 // And other commands
 ```
-The library should help the engineer to write the applications without spaghetti code.
+This library aims to help engineers write clean, maintainable Telegram bots by avoiding spaghetti code.

-## The library vision
+## The Library Vision
-There is no requirement to invent something new in architecture when all is already invented.
-Controllers from an MVC pattern
+There's no need to reinvent the wheel when well-established patterns like MVC already exist.
-sounds nice for the case.
-The library should allow writing ASP Net like controllers for Telegram and mark methods
+The library allows engineers to write ASP.NET-like controllers for Telegram bots using attributes such as:
-with attributes, like `[TelegramMessage("/new")]` when the message was taken or `[TelegramCallbackRoute("/answer")]` when
+- `[TelegramMessageRoute("/new")]` for handling messages
-the callback response received.
-The engineer always sees all defined commands the bot can react that make the development
+- `[TelegramCallbackRoute("/answer")]` for handling callbacks

-and support processes easier.
+This makes it easy to see all available bot commands, improving development and maintenance.

-## How to use the library
+## How to Use the Library

-### Controller define
+### Controller Definition
-An engineer should define telegram controllers in the code
+Define Telegram controllers in code:
 ```csharp
 public class MenuController : TelegramController
 {